 The monster stats section can be viewed on the Hunter Notes.
 Here, you can check a monster's Ecology, Physiology, Ailments, and Materials.
 Below, we will be discussing each section and what they mean.

 The Physiology section is exclusive to large monster types.
 Here, you can find each part's traits.
 The higher the number, the more effective that damage type is.
-Each monster part has a different type of modifier, most notably, hammers are often weak to blunt attacks on the head and slash type weapons are often offective against tails.
+Each monster part has a different type of modifier, most notably, hammers are often weak to blunt attacks on the head, and slash-type weapons are often effective against tails.
 Make sure to check your hunter notes before facing off against a mighty foe!

 |Blunt Damage Type|

-Ailments are similar to Physiology in that it is only unique to Large Monsters.
+Ailments are similar to Physiology in that it is unique to Large Monsters.
 Ailments have a star rating ranging from 1 star to 3 stars.
 The higher the star, the more effective that ailment is against the foe.
-Make sure to always use 3 star ailments and elements if you plan to use them against monsters for maximum effectiveness!
+Make sure to always use 3-star ailments and elements if you plan to use them against monsters for maximum effectiveness!

-With Monster Hunter Rise, the drop rates of monsters is now easily accessible to players.
+With Monster Hunter Rise, the drop rates of monsters are now easily accessible to players.
 You can now see which items that specific monster can drop and what percentages.
-It also shows different methods and rates on obtaining the item (eg, by breaking parts,by carving, etc.)
+It also shows different methods and rates on obtaining the item (eg, by breaking parts, by carving, etc.)